 Has remnants of sewn-on insignia.

 Pockets are slanted outwards like Sample 8 on the Modified BDUs page, maybe to allow easier access under body armor?

 Similar to Army Custom field shirt, except buttons used as a primary closure instead of velcro.
 See the comparison page for more pictures.

-This item was issued to a SEAL Team 10 member.
+The AOR1 field shirt and pants set was issued to a SEAL Team 10 member.
 These patches were found in a cargo pocket of the pants:

 The waist pockets contained this paper with the SEAL’s contact info (identifying info has been censored).

 Navy Custom appears to use a shorter velcro square, and is closed primarily with buttons as opposed to velcro on the Army Custom version.
 The Navy Custom one also lacks the secondary pocket inside that the Army Custom has.
 The Navy Custom’s button holes are on a secondary BDU-like internal flap that the Army Custom one does not have.